mkSol/CTEC227-Project/README.md

 ==========
 --Dashboard unique to each user role
 --Error handling code that submits all error dumps to database
---Fancier inbox and outbox that marks messages as read or deleted

 Optional Additions (If we have time for them)
 ==========